Awards, Scholarships and Bursaries

 Wightman-Berris Academy Awards for teaching

-The Wightman-Berris Academy Awards recognize teaching faculty and staff for excellence in teaching, delivery of curriculum and innovation in educational methods.
-These awards bring together teachers of health professional degree programs from all of the academy’s affiliated hospitals to celebrate their educational achievements.
+The Wightman-Berris Academy Awards recognize teaching faculty and staff for excellence in teaching, curriculum delivery and innovation in educational methods.
+These awards bring together teachers of health professional degree programs from all the academy’s affiliated hospitals to celebrate their educational achievements.

 There are several categories of awards to recognize different areas of focus and levels of achievement.